Chart Color Schemes

 The level of cultural diversity witnessed in Carine was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Carine's cultural diversity was found to be above average, with 11.0% of its population speaking a language other than English at home and 30.5% born overseas.
-Christianity was the main religion in Carine, comprising 49.4% of people there, compared to Greater Perth where it is 48.7%.
-Judaism, however, was overrepresented in Carine at 0.1%, higher than the regional average of 0.03%.
+Christianity was the dominant religion in Carine, comprising 49.4% of people.
+Judaism, however, was overrepresented compared to Greater Perth, making up 0.1% of Carine's population versus 0.3%.

 Frequently Asked Questions - Diversity